GeoffreyLord/SECNOTES/README.md

 **Description**:
 -
 This repo is to be used to reference infromation that pertains to security testing and evaluation.
-In this repo, one will find brief notes and examples of common security findings, usage of common tools, and scripting examples.
+In this repo, brief notes and examples of common security findings, usage of common tools, and scripting examples can be found.
 Listed below is a brief discription of the contents of each directory.